lbpapers/lbp-poc/_posts/1999-03-02-the-move-of-the-holy-spirit-in-the-10-40-window.md

 category: 1040window
 author: Luis Bush, Beverly Pegues
 lang: en
+excerpt: An up-to-date report of the manifestations of the work of the Holy Spirit in the 10/40 Window -a compelling and inspirational collection of field reports, verified via primary sources.
 ---
 <h1>The Move of the Holy Spirit in the 10/40 Window</h1>
 <p>by Luis Bush / AD2000 & Beyond Movement<br>